 Long-term financial and legal planning is critical for families with children of special needs, but these elements are only part of a comprehensive life plan.
 A comprehensive special-needs plan considers all areas of an individual’s life.

-What is Person-centered Planning?
+What is Person Centered Planning?

 Person-centered planning is the process of building a good life for your child around what is important to them.
-It includes elements of a good life such as friendships, home, work, recreation, pursuit of skills and interests, community, making a contribution, good health, romance, and personal choice.
+It includes elements of a good life such as friendships, home, work, recreation, the pursuit of skills and interests, community, making a contribution, good health, romance, and personal choice.
 We want this for ourselves and we want this for our children.

 Our loved ones with a disability need support and a plan to experience these essential elements because they face limitations caused by negative stereotypes, limiting beliefs of others, and segregation.
 In the past, life after high school often meant group homes and day programs.
-I work with families who desire more for their family member and are ready to design a life of joy.
+I work with families who desire more for their family members and are ready to design a life of joy.

 Through leadership, courage, tenacity, and the backing of a like-minded tribe you can design a lifestyle for your child that is based on their vision.Jennifer Sheran